 The nonprofit receives a ranking sheet of all candidates, resume, cover letter and summary of interview responses on all recommended candidates in a written report.
 The report summarizes key characteristics of the top candidates as well as areas to explore with the organization’s interview process.

 The nonprofit should be fully ready to meet and share job requirements, salary and benefits for the position.
 WVDO/Spire can assist in some of these areas and in writing the job description, however.
-The nonprofit should be ready to provide contact information for key board and staff members for informationgathering interviews.
-3 At the end of the search, the nonprofit should be prepared to perform an in-person, traditional interview with the top three to five candidates recommended From that group, a second interview that includes a short-presentation, staff meetings, etc. should be offered to the top two candidates.
+The nonprofit should be ready to provide contact information for key board and staff members for information gathering interviews.
+At the end of the search, the nonprofit should be prepared to perform an in-person, traditional interview with the top three-to-five candidates recommended from that group, a second interview that includes a short-presentation, staff meetings, etc. should be offered to the top two candidates.
 Reference and background checks should be performed.
 Additional services are available for an hourly fee including: participating in interviews, performing reference and or background checks, assisting with salary negotiations.

 WVDO/SPIRE established its search service on a retainer basis; one-half of the retainer up front, and the remainder at the time of hire.
 Retainers are based on the base salary of the new hire.
 Search consultants are paid a flat rate for their service and WVDO/SPIRE works with the client to estimate a fair base salary estimate.
 Salary is verified.